philtweir/st-columbas-day/content/faq.md

 Everything from copyright-expired works to Creative Commons Share-Alike licenses.
 For simplicity, we generally mean Creative Commons compatible licenses, _not including_ those with non-commercial or no derivatives clauses (see below).

-### What isn't St Columba's Day, Belfast?
+### What isn't Columba's Day, Belfast?

 This isn't a statement against copyright enforcement, or against rights in creative works.
 We aren't saying that all works should be openly licensed at all times, any more than all concerts should be open air at all times, or all private museums free at all times, say.
-But we do believe, for one event a year, creative minds can show the world that there is a value to creativity and collaboration beyond money and intellectual property - this is the message of St Columba's Day, Belfast.
+But we do believe, for one event a year, creative minds can show the world that there is a value to creativity and collaboration beyond money and intellectual property - this is the message of Columba's Day, Belfast.

 ### Why are non-commercial licenses not considered open?